rromero26/AIClassProject/README.md

 # AIClassProject
 - Ryan Romero         rromero26@csu.fullerton.edu
-- Peter Bergeon       pbschoolwork@gmail.com
+- Peter Bergeon       email@csu.fullerton.edu
-- Brian Edwards
+- Brian Edwards       email@csu.fullerton.edu

 # Project Description
 Despite every member of the group attending fullerton for over 3+ years, many of us still struggle navigating the CSUF portal/domain, as well as the updated Student Center.
 We want to offer a solution to that small problem.